Tommissed/HotelDataAnalysis/README.md

 ### Is our hotel revenue growing by year?
    - Yes, the total revenue has increased year over year.
    - The line chart visualizes annual revenue growth.
 We can see that over time, the daily revenue rate of our hotels is increasing.
-This can be easily understood by the trend lines showcased in the Revenue by Year line graph
+This can be easily understood by the trend lines showcased in the Revenue by Year line graph.

    ![Screenshot of Revenue By Year Viz](images/RevenueByYear.png)